exasol/integration-test-docker-environment/doc/user_guide/user_guide.rst

                                       Use a job specific log file which write the debug log to the job directory in the build directory
+      --bucketfs-http-port-forward INTEGER
+                                      Host port to which the BucketFS HTTPS port gets forwarded
+      --bucketfs-https-port-forward INTEGER
+                                      Host port to which the BucketFS HTTPS port gets forwarded
+      --help                          Show this message and exit.

 You can look at them on the commandline with: